 “Why do friends abandon you when you are sick?” | Photo Credit ©Maggie / Adobe Stock

-Chronic illness and friendships: when friends abandon you during illness
+Chronic illness and abandonment: what happens when friends abandon you during illness

 For many people, unsupportive friends during illness are a common occurrence.
 And unfortunately, losing friends because of chronic illness is a cold, painful reality.
 And unfortunately, when friends abandon you during an illness, it can be hard to rebuild friendships.

 I am not angry with you, and I never have been.
 I understand you never intended to hurt me.
 There was no malicious intent.
 But what unfolded was a by-product of the thoughtless-ness that is pervasive in our society.
 With all honesty, if the situation had been reversed, I cannot say I would have done any better.